High Fiber Breakfast Reduces Diabetes Risk Among Children

 All of these factors are related to diabetes.
 Higher levels of these occur coinciding with a lack of glucose control and spikes in blood sugar.

-Greater fat mass and inflammation higher among no breakfast eaters
+Fat mass and inflammation linked to no breakfast

 The research also found that kids who didn’t eat breakfast had an average fat mass index of 2.26 while the breakfast eaters had 2.00 kg/m-5.